 RIP Yellow Legs Garcia: Beloved Sister, Entertainer, Friend

-APRIL 21, 2016 Yellow Legs “Cuddles” Garcia was laid to rest today in a shady enclave in the back yard she called home for the past three years.
-Yellow Legs died shortly after being admitted to a veterinary hospital for weight loss and an indeterminate abdominal issue.
-Having been diagnosed with what could have been any number of reproductive ailments that likely developed over several weeks, the prognoses for which were universally dire, the difficult decision for euthanasia was made.
-Yellow Legs passed away peacefully in the company of a compassionate vet and her assistant, with her head resting in her caretaker’s hands.
+APRIL 21, 2016 Yellow Legs “Cuddles” Garcia was laid to rest today in a shady enclave in the back yard that she called home for the past three years.
+Yellow Legs passed shortly after being admitted to a veterinary clinic for weight loss and an indeterminate abdominal issue.
+After being diagnosed with what could have been any number of reproductive ailments that likely developed over several weeks, the prognoses for which were universally dire, the difficult decision for euthanasia was made.
+Yellow Legs died peacefully in the company of a compassionate vet and her assistant, with her head resting in her caretaker’s hands.
 She is survived by her sister, White Legs “Jumpy” Garcia, and her blind coop-mate, Rufina, for whom she had recently developed an almost affectionate tolerance.

-Yellow Legs’ favorite leisure activities included sunning herself in forbidden areas of the yard, dirt bathing, and hiding her head while she sat in her caretaker’s lap.
-Her professional career began with a film debut in 2014’s The Contest, a performance central to the blog post, delighting “winner” and “loser” readers alike.
+Yellow Legs’ favorite leisure activities included sunning herself in forbidden areas of the yard; dirt bathing; and hiding her head while she sat in her caretaker’s lap.
+Her professional career began with a film debut in 2014’s The Contest, a performance central to the production that delighted “winner” and “loser” readers alike.